Close

 In some cases, such as overseas moves, containers and crates are used to ship and store your household goods.

-Because you are traveling to your next destination, it’s important to keep the lines of communication open and be available for the TSP driver and your moving coordinator.
+Because you are traveling to your next destination, it’s important to keep the lines of communication open and be available for the moving driver and your moving coordinator.
 If your driver or your moving coordinator has any updates, they may try to contact you as they make their way to your next destination, so it’s important you be available to answer any questions.

 • If you have arranged a direct delivery move, you MUST arrive at the delivery destination before the driver.
 If the driver arrives at your new residence before you do, they may have to put your items in storage, depending on their schedule.